 Another measure of student achievement and educational effectiveness is the rate of graduation of students.
 Below is a chart for all programs for entering classes beginning with 2008.
 These statistics reflect completions of entering classes through 2014 as of May 2017.

-Going full-time, a student might expect to graduate from the program in the following number of years:
+A full-time student might expect to graduate from the program in the following number of years:

 MA(TS)- 2 years, MAPT – 2 years, MDiv – 3 years, ThM- 1 year, DMin- 4 years, DEdMin – 4 years